Dear Summer Vacation,

 *Facebook Relationship Status: It’s Complicated*

-Let’s be honest: the majority of us who have graduated from college most likely didn’t have a conversation like this until the end of our Junior year – if not later.
-It’s much more likely that we did everything in our power to cast college and any strenuous mental activities out of our minds as soon as possible after our final-final exam.
-However, this is a case where I’m going to plead that you do as I say, not as I did.
+Let’s be honest: the majority of us who have graduated from college most likely did not have a conversation like this until the end of our junior year, if not later.
+We likely did everything in our power to cast college and any strenuous mental activities out of our minds as soon as possible after our final-final exam.
+However, this is an instance where I am going to plead that you do as I say, not as I did.

-If you would have told me as a kid that I would grow up to become the crazy guy who would say, “just because it’s summer vacation doesn’t mean you should stop learning”, I probably would have stared deeply into your soul questioning your sanity before turning, shaking my head, and returning my attention to the Pokémon I would soon capture on my Gameboy Color.
+If you would have told me as a kid that I would grow up to become someone who would say, “you should not stop learning simply because it’s summer vacation.”, I would have stared deeply into your soul questioning your sanity before turning, shaking my head, and returning my attention to the Pokémon I would soon capture on my Gameboy Color.

-Don’t misunderstand me, I don’t mean for you to spend your entire summer doing more schoolwork.
+Do not misunderstand me, I do not mean for you to spend your entire summer doing more schoolwork.
 Rather, I would like to see more students keeping their brains sharpened enough to have a smooth transition into the fall semester; whether it’s your first or last semester at the collegiate level.

 The Semester Olympics

-Think of it this way: your brain is a muscle; and just like any other muscle that you use for intense, high-energy activities, you’ve got to keep it conditioned and performance ready.
+Think of it this way: your brain acts as a muscle; like any other muscle that you use for intense, high-energy activities, you must keep it conditioned and performance ready.

-Whenever you read or hear about how far in advance Summer Olympians begin intensive training for the next Olympic event, it probably seems like common sense for them to be doing so.
-To make things even more interesting, Summer Olympic events are once every four years, so there are roughly 1460 days between events.
-By the time the next event rolls around, most of you reading this will be done with your undergraduate studies.
+If you were to read/hear about how far in advance Summer Olympians begin intensive training for the next Olympic event, it would be unlikely that you would be surprised by it.
+To make things even more interesting, Summer Olympic events are once every four years, meaning there are roughly 1460 days between events.
+By the time the next event rolls around, many of you reading this will be finished with your undergraduate studies or nearing the end.

-Let’s assume that each semester is an Olympic event and TRUST me, professors are great at making them feel that way.
+Let’s assume that each semester is an Olympic event (believe me, professors are great at making them feel that way).
 Let’s also assume that the time between the spring and fall semesters represents the time between Olympic events.
-So, May 20-Aug 20, roughly the amount of summer vacation time you’ll have, is approximately 90 days.
+So, May 20-Aug 20, roughly the amount of summer vacation time you will have, is approximately 90 days.
 Let’s math (verb) for a second here:

 Olympic Events = ~1460 days | Summer Vacation = ~90 days

-You essentially have about 6% of the time as Olympians do to turn this,
+You essentially have ~7% of the time as Olympians do to turn Figure 1,

-…and yet you’ll wonder why trying to remember how to spell your first name is so hard when you start the fall semester.
+As that soaks in you will begin to understand why remembering how to spell your first name is so hard when you start the fall semester.

-Now, there may be those who would claim that their brains don’t have to work as hard as the Olympians train, but not all of us were born baby geniuses.
-So for those of us aboard the College Struggle Bus, it’s important to understand that feeding your brain with as much knowledge and thought as you do during the semester is an all-out sprint for a 5k race.
+Now, there may be those who would claim that their brains do not have to work as hard as an Olympian trains, however, not all of us were born baby geniuses.
+So for those of us aboard the Study Struggle Bus, it is important to understand that keeping your brain fed during the summer will help eliminate the feeling that the fall semester is an all-out sprint during a 5k race.

 If you’ve ever gone running with your runner friends and tried staying on pace with them the whole time, then you’ve also had the closest thing to a near death experience most of us will ever have.
 Thinking that you can just show up without preparation for the Semester Olympics and not need a water break every 3 steps, well think again.

-Well, I’m so glad that you asked!
-There are all kinds of ways to keep your brain in shape during the summer.
-Here are some of the general recommendations that I’ll give to my students:
+Well, I am so glad that you asked!
+There are many ways to keep your brain in shape during the summer; I will list some of my favorites below:

 - How to Become a Straight-A Student